mneira10/IBIO4490/01-Linux/Readme.md

 ```

 4. What is the disk size of the uncompressed dataset, How many images are in the directory 'BSR/BSDS500/data/images'?

+ls can output the size of files if given the right options.
+If the memory block size is specified, it will output the size of the files in the specified directory in that size.
+I have specified it to list the contents of the ./data/ directory and their size in MB using the option `--block-size=M`.

 Input:
 ```